U007D/arith_wrappers/README.md

 Without these wrappers, performing correct arithmetic is verbose, error-prone and pedantic, leading to ignoring the problems altogether or hard-to-maintain implementations.

-This crate is at a very early stage of implementation and should be considered a PoC.
+This crate is at a very early pre-alpha stage of implementation and should be considered a PoC.

 ## License
 Licensed under either: